ichaparroc/minigoogle/README.md

 ### Prerequisites

-Install make to run MakeFile if you need
+Install make to run MakeFile if you need<br />
-Download the pre-processed data: http://212.8.251.77/foodForTrie.zip And the pre-processed database: http://212.8.251.77/database.zip and unzip in the folder mini-google-console
+Download the pre-processed data: http://212.8.251.77/foodForTrie.zip<br />
+And the pre-processed database: http://212.8.251.77/database.zip<br />
+and unzip in the folder mini-google-console

 ### CLONE